 Julie Andrews got it right; the hills are alive with yodeling, knockout scenery, and cultural traditions in Austria.
-Austria is a small but stunningly beautiful German speaking country nestled in heart of central Europe.
-It’s characterized by snow-clad Alps, quaint mountain villages, lush forests, hillside vineyards, baroque architecture, Imperial history and jagged Alpine terrain.
+Austria is a small but stunningly beautiful German-speaking country nestled in the heart of central Europe.
+It’s characterized by snow-clad Alps, quaint mountain villages, lush forests, hillside vineyards, baroque architecture, Imperial history, and jagged Alpine terrain.
 It has every possible element a tourist could desire in a travel destination.

 I love Austria and it’s one of my favorite countries to revisit.
 Here’s a quick list of the top five places you might want to check out if you decide to travel to Austria.

-Vienna, Austria’s capital, lies in the country’s east on the Danube River.
-Famous composers Mozart, Beethoven and Schubert and Johann Strauss made Vienna their home because of its romantic charm, vibrancy and cultural flair; qualities it still boasts today.
+Austria’s capital rests on the poetic Danube River.
+Famous composers Mozart, Beethoven, and Schubert and Johann Strauss made Vienna their home because of its romantic charm, vibrancy, and cultural flair; qualities it still boasts today.

 A great way to see all attractions is by using the Hop-On Hop-Off Bus Tour.
-Jump on a double-decker bus to explore the charms of Vienna on your own timetable.
-With no limit to the number of rides you can take, visit can’t-miss attractions like Schönbrunn Palace, historic landmarks, and bustling corners of the city.
+Double-decker buses are the perfect vehicle to tour the glamour of Vienna on your own schedule.
+With unlimited bus rides, you can visit must-sees attractions like historic landmarks, Schönbrunn Palace, and every vibrant corner of the city.

-Wörthersee is located in the 3-Corners Region of Austria, Italy and Slovenia, and it’s the largest and warmest of Carinthia’s many lakes.
+Located in the 3-Corners Region of Austria, Italy, and Slovenia, Wörthersee is the largest and warmest of Carinthia’s many lakes.
 Due to its southerly location and Mediterranean climate, it’s a popular tourist destination for locals and tourists during the summer months.
 It has a diverse range of activities on its shores and in the water.
 Sights to see are the Rosegg Palace, Pyramidenkogel, Cathedral of Gurk, and Gmund — the birthplace of the Porsche.

 Graz is a charming city in the Styria region of Austria.
-The Schlossberg is a tree-clad hill, and the site of a fortress, in the center of the city.
-It rises over the medieval town center, Hauptplatz, and is crisscrossed with walks from all sides.
+In the center of the city is the towering Schlossberg, the site of a former massive fortress from centuries-long past.
+It looms over the heart of this medieval town center, the Hauptplatz which is intertwined with walks from all sides.
 At the top is the Uhrturm is a centuries-old clock tower; take the funicular up to this site and admire the city below.
 The narrow surrounding streets of Graz are lined with shops and restaurants where you can take in a rich blend of Baroque and Renaissance architecture.

 Innsbruck, the capital of Tyrol, is nuzzled gracefully in the Austrian Alps.
 It’s one of those cities that has so much to offer, you’ll leave spellbound.
-An absolute must-see on every visit to Innsbruck is a gondola ride up Seegrube from where you can enjoy spectacular views of the Inn valley and the surrounding mountains.
+An absolute must-experience is taking a gondola ride up Seegrube where you can take in all the breathtaking views of the mountains and Inn Valley.

 Innsbruck is visibly shaped by its imperial past.
-The Imperial Palace, Ambras Palace, Ottoburg and the Wilten Basilica all tell of Innsbruck’s eventful history.
-Tops sights to see are the Golden Roof, Ambras Palace, Stadtturm, the Hofburg District and Hofkirsche.
+Places like the Imperial Palace – now the Hofburg, the 16th -century Ambras Palace, the 13th-century Ottoburg – a residential tower, and the Wilten Basilica, a 12th-century Rococo church, all speak volumes of Innsbruck’s eventful and memorable history.
+Tops sights to see are the Golden Roof, Ambras Palace, Stadtturm, the Hofburg District, and Hofkirsche.
 My favorite place to stroll is Maria Theresien Strasse.
 This vibrant and historic Avenue is bustling with shops and restaurants that stretch from the Triumphal Arch to Aldstadt.
 We also took in a Tyrolean Folk Show where the Gundolf family performed magnificently.